MotazAli/Paytabs-SDK/README.md

 ### Configuration Dependency Injection

 Configure the library in `Startup.cs` or `Program.cs` in case .net 6 with these helper methods.
-This will inject `IPaymobCashInBroker` (used to call the Paymob API),
-`IPaymobCashInAuthenticator` (used to authenticate and manage authentication token), and configure options.

 ```c#